 The academic foundation for my participation in this doctoral program was laid by completion, in 2008, of a Master of Philosophy degree, incorporating the thesis The Eternal Purpose of God, a biblical theology of covenant, creation and community.
 This was itself a development of the foundational missionary theology that underpinned a Mobile Academy of Mission which I pioneered in Kenya, Texas and Burkina Faso, from 2000-08.

 This experience was preceded by a decade of personal study and intercessory prayer, as part of an intercultural team of people committed to praying for the nations of the world.
 This missional perspective grew out of a period of leadership training and discipleship with DCI, following a conversion towards Jesus Christ, in 1987, whilst studying Civil Engineering at Nottingham University.
-I am married to Sarah and we have four children.

 Dr John Clements